blowb/blowb-doc/install-internet-service-docker/mozilla-sync.rst

     -e 's/@uwsgi_server@/msync:9000/g' uwsgi.tls.conf.tmpl > msync.tls.conf
    EOF

-Note here we do not use the http version as it is insecure to transfer your bookmark, history, etc. in plain text over the Internet.
-Edit the ``msync.tls.conf`` file to replace dummy key and certificate if you don't want to use the dummy ones.
+Note here we do not use the http version as it is insecure to transfer users' data such as bookmarks, browsing histories, etc. in plain text over the Internet.
+Edit the ``msync.tls.conf`` file to replace dummy key and certificate if you want to use a different key and certificate.

 Restart the Nginx container:
 ::